 New York State Public Health and New York University require that all students taking six or more credits must provide proof of immunity to measles, mumps, and rubella and acknowledge receipt of information regarding meningococcal disease or provide proof of meningococcal vaccine.
 If you are not in full compliance, New York State requires that the University exclude you from attending classes 30 days after the first day of class for New York State residents and 45 days after the first day of class for out-of-state and international students.

-Domestic Students: File FAFSA
+Step 6: Domestic Students: File FAFSA

 Domestics students should complete the Free Application for Federal Student Aid (FAFSA).
 Please visit the FAFSA website for the online application and instructions.